 - Eat the rice krispie treats within 3 days as they will start to lose their freshness and begin to harden.

-More easy rice krispie treats recipes you will love
+More easy rice krispie treats recipes

 Oreo cookies and sprinkles will have everyone reaching for these Oreo Stuffed Rice Krispie Treats.